erikeidt/erikeidt.github.io/Conversation with Enphase AI Assistant.md

     You were using the local /admin/lib/tariff REST API to create custom tariff configurations

-    On June 17th, your system was switched to Cloud*sourced schedules
+    On June 17th, your system was switched to Cloud-sourced schedules

-    Once Cloud*sourced, the system began automatically "correcting" (overwriting) your custom local tariff settings
+    Once Cloud-sourced, the system began automatically "correcting" (overwriting) your custom local tariff settings

     That's why enabling parental controls worked it prevented the Gateway from syncing with the cloud and overwriting your settings